 4.7 International Transfer Pricing Disputes

-Generally, resolving disputes through double tax treaties and mutual agreement procedures is a time-consuming process and therewith not often used.
+Generally, resolving disputes through double tax treaties and mutual agreement procedures is a time-consuming process and therefore uncommon.
 Guidance was published (Circular D.I.
-No 60 on 28 August 2017) to facilitate these procedures.
+No 60 of 11 March 2021) to facilitate these procedures.